 We can arrange evening climbs starting at midnight for people staying at Lake Natron.
 The climb takes about five hours and climbers should reach the summit in time for a spectacular sunrise.
 The climb is challenging as there are some steep areas.
 Climbers need to be in good physical condition.

-The Usambaras are a part of the ancient Eastern Arc stretches in a broken crescent from the Taita hills in southern Kenya down to Morogoro and the southern highlands.
+The Usambaras are a part of the ancient Eastern Arc that stretches in a broken crescent from the Taita hills in southern Kenya down to Morogoro and the southern highlands.
 They are estimated to be at least 100 million years old and the rocks forming them may be as much as 600 million years old.
 The mountains are home to an exceptional assortment of plants and animals and represent one of the highest degrees of biodiversity on the continent.

 Nobody knows which people first settled in the Usambaras, only that the ancestors of the present Sambaa people came hundreds of years ago.
 In the mid 18th century a Sambaa kingdom existed which had about 60,000 people.
 Besides the historical sites, the Usambaras have a lot of interesting places and activities.
-These mountains are exquisite place for hiking, bird watching, mountain biking or relaxing.
+These mountains are an exquisite place for hiking, bird watching, mountain biking or relaxing.